gsi-kevincarrera/code-stream/README.md

 5. License

 ## Features
+### Video Streaming
+Learn new programming concepts, languages, or frameworks from our extensive library of video content.
+From beginner to advanced, we've got something for everyone.
+Watch, learn, and code along with the best in the business.

+### Interactive Playground
+Try out your code in real-time with our interactive playground.
+It's like a sandbox for your code - experiment, make mistakes, learn, and improve.
+The playground supports multiple languages and frameworks, so you can code in your language of choice.

+### Collaborative Coding
-- **Collaborative Coding**: Say goodbye to the days of scratching your head over a piece of code.
+Say goodbye to the days of scratching your head over a piece of code.
 With CodeStream, you can instantly share your code and get feedback from your team.
-- **Instant Deployment**: With our integrated deployment tools, you'll be laughing all the way to your next successful project deployment.
-- **Fun Environment**: Who said coding has to be boring?
-At CodeStream, we believe in making coding fun.
-After all, a team that laughs together, codes better!
+Collaborate, learn, and grow together.

 ## Installation